kevL/yata/ReadMe.txt

 Help
 - ReadMe.txt : F1 (opens this document in a text-editor)
-- About      : displays the version/build-type of the executable
+- About (displays the version+config of the executable)